tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

+## How to use this extension
+### Configure Payment Methods
+Configure the payment methods to be displayed on the website for checkout.
+[Consult our available Payment methods]({{< ref "Select-your-payment-method.md" >}}).

-4. The ‘Enable PayU Latam’ option allows the user to enable/disable the app on the BigCommerce store.
+1. After installing the application select **Enable PayU Latam** to allow the app in the BigCommerce store.

-Enable PayU Latam option:
 ![](/assets/BigCommerce/Imagen4.png)

-Click to enable the extension:
 ![](/assets/BigCommerce/Imagen4B.png)